atomistic-machine-learning/G-SchNet/README.md

     python ./G-SchNet/display_molecules.py --data_path ./models/gschnet/generated/generated_molecules.db --select "C,>=7&R5+R6,=2" "F,>=1"

-The same script can also be used to display molecules from the training database using --train_data_path:
+The same script can also be used to display molecules from the QM9 training database using --train_data_path:

     python ./G-SchNet/display_molecules.py --train_data_path ./data/qm9gen.db

-Note that displaying all ~130k molecules from the training database is quite slow.
+Note that displaying all ~130k molecules from the database is quite slow.
 However, the training database can also be queried in a similar manner by prepending "training" to the selection string.
-For example, the following call will display all molecules from the training database that have at least one Fluorine atom and not more than 5 other heavy atoms:
+For example, the following call will display all molecules from the QM9 database that have at least one Fluorine atom and not more than 5 other heavy atoms:

     python ./G-SchNet/display_molecules.py --train_data_path ./data/qm9gen.db --select "training F,>=1&C+N+O,<=5"